Kareem Olamilekan: Biography

-Olamilekan was born 2006/2007.
-As of 2018 lives with his parent in Lagos and schools at the Ayowole Academy of Art.

-He started drawing at the age of 6.
+Olamilekan was born in either 2006 or 2007.
+He lives in Lagos and attends the Ayowole Academy of Art.
+He began drawing at the age of 6.
 On 3 July 2018, in two hours, he drew a hyper-realistic portrait of French President Emmanuel Macron, during the president's visit to the Fela Kuti's New Africa Shrine in Lagos, Nigeria.
 President Macron was so impressed and touched by Olamilekan's work that he tweeted a short video featuring the young boy drawing.
 As a result, Olamilekan's work has received international recognition since then.